Gowri-Rk/EmergingTechnologiesProject/README.md

 ## Launch the UI Interface

-Start the front end service and launch tha apploication using
+Start the front end service and launch tha application using
 ```bash
 make client-run
 ```